|

 Sizes of Containers | Stuffing Methods | Types of PU Locations | Reading FCL Rate | Avoiding Mistakes | S.O.C.

-Unlike with FCL, with LCL, shippers are not at risk of heavy penalties from steamship lines for any negligence.
-We only offer FCL service to our experienced B2B customers who have worked with us repeatedly.
+With FCL, unlike with LCL, shippers are at risk of heavy penalties from steamship lines for any negligence.
+Therefore, we only offer FCL service to our experienced B2B customers who have worked with us repeatedly.
 To request that we serve FCL freight, customers must have successfully completed at least three LCL shipments with us.

 LCL freight rates are calculated per cubic meter or cubic foot.
 Watch this video on YouTube about how large a cubic meter is.
 Calculate an LCL price quote in our online freight calculator 24/7 and book your shipment at your convenience.
-Receive our instructions on shipping cargo LCL within 24 hours.
+Receive our instructions within 24 hours.
 Watch this 3-minute video on YouTube about operating with our LCL online freight calculator.

 FCL is the abbreviation "Full Container Load" used in international cargo transportation.

-In respect of cargo transportation from the USA by sea, FCL means an ocean freight service that grants rights for shipping cargo from the USA in entire multimodal sea freight containers: 20', 40', 40HC, etc.
+Regarding cargo transportation from the USA by sea, FCL refers to an ocean freight service that grants rights to ship entire multimodal sea freight containers.

-Typically, with FCL, containers are delivered, loaded, and sealed for international transportation from the United States at shippers' facilities.
-Loaded containers are trucked within the U.S. by land to steamship lines' container yards (CY), where they are waiting to be loaded onto cargo vessels for further transportation from the U.S. to their destinations overseas.
+Typically, with FCL, containers are delivered, loaded, and sealed for international transportation from the United States at the shipper's facilities.
+Once loaded, they are trucked within the U.S. by land to seaports, waiting to be loaded onto cargo vessels for further transportation from the U.S. to their overseas destinations.

-Please note that ocean freight carriers' container yards are not necessarily seaports.
-Container yards can be within landlocked city areas in the U.S. and destination countries.
-Such container yards are connected with seaports by rail or truck lines.
-For example, FCL ocean freight may be included in ground transportation.
+Please note that Container Yards are not necessarily seaports.
+CY can be within landlocked city areas.
+They are connected with seaports by rail or truck lines.
+Often, FCL ocean freight rates include ground transportation.

 Also, note that departure and arrival ports are not necessarily in the countries of origin and destinations.
-Containers can be transported from/to seaports of departure/arrival to container yards in other countries by rail, trucks, or smaller local vessels (fiders).
+Containers can be transported from/to seaports of departure/arrival to CYs in other countries by rail, trucks, or smaller local vessels (fiders).

-Please note that even though you are shipping from the U.S., a cargo that is sufficient to fill a 20-foot container (i.e., your total shipping volume is about 15 – 25 cubic meters), we'd still recommend you consider options to ship it with our Economy LCL Sea Freight Service.
-In certain circumstances, you may find that shipping from the USA LCL is more convenient and cost-effective than FCL shipping.
+Please note that even though you ship goods from the U.S., a cargo sufficient to fill a 20-ft box (i.e., the volume of your commodity is about 15 – 25 cubic meters), we recommend you consider our Economy LCL Sea Freight Service.
+In certain circumstances, you may find that shipping from the USA LCL is more flexible and reduces liability.

 With LCL, unlike with FCL, shippers are not obligated to load and secure cargo in containers.
 Unless you are experienced in container stuffing, think twice before ordering a full container.